Project's Summary

 The ground floor and the first floor were specifically dedicated to a jewelry store.
 The design aimed to maximize transparency, allowing the jewelry to shine from outside the building.
 To ensure security without compromising the design, bulletproof glass was used.
 The arrangement of furniture within the space emphasized the independence of the walls, creating a jewelry gallery in the center of the store.

 Due to the height restrictions imposed by urban planning laws in Qom, a double skin facade was incorporated into the design.
 The space between the two facades was utilized for placing pots and plants, adding a touch of greenery to the building.
 The high contrast in the facade was intentional, emphasizing the distinction between the residential and commercial floors.
 This contrast not only created a suspended effect in the facade but also visually separated the residential area from the bustling street.
+The choice of materials for the facade, including brick, stone, and glass, was carefully considered.
+The combination of these elements aimed to strike a balance between heaviness and lightness.
+Contrary to classical aesthetics, the use of heavier materials on top of the glass facade created a visual suspension, adding an intriguing element to the design.

 +25